Tatsuro Taira: Ultimate Fighting Championship

 Taira faced Carlos Hernandez on December 9, 2023, at UFC Fight Night 233 He won the fight via knockout in round two.

 Taira was scheduled to face Tim Elliott on May 18, 2024, at UFC Fight Night 241.
 However, due to Elliott's undisclosed injury, the bout was canceled.
 Taira was then scheduled to face Joshua Van on June 1, 2024 at UFC 302.
 The fight was then switched and Taira ended up headlining UFC on ESPN 58 against Alex Perez in the main event on June 15, 2024.
 Taira won the fight by technical knockout as a result of Perez's knee injury in the second round.
 This fight earned him another Performance of the Night award.

 Taira faced former LFA Flyweight Champion and former UFC Flyweight Championship title contender Brandon Royval on October 12, 2024 in the main event at UFC Fight Night 244.
 He lost the fight by split decision.
 This fight earned him his first Fight of the Night award.

-Taira was scheduled to face Amir Albazi in the main event on August 2, 2025 at UFC on ESPN 71.
+Taira was scheduled to face Amir Albazi in the main event on August 2, 2025, at UFC on ESPN 71.
 However, one week before the event, Albazi withdrew due to an injury and was replaced by Road to UFC Season 1 flyweight winner Park Hyun-sung.
 Taira won the fight via a face crank submission in the second round, being the first to defeat Park.

-Taira is scheduled to face former two-time UFC Flyweight Champion Brandon Moreno on December 6, 2025 at UFC 323.
+Taira faced former two-time UFC Flyweight Champion Brandon Moreno on December 6, 2025, at UFC 323.
+He won the fight by technical knockout in the second round.

+Taira was scheduled to compete for the UFC Flyweight Championship against current champion Joshua Van on April 11, 2026 at UFC 327.
+However, due to a knee injury, Van withdrew from the bout, so the bout was postponed to May 9, 2026 which took place at UFC 328.
+He lost the fight via technical knockout in the fifth round.
+This fight earned him a $100,000 Fight of the Night award.